techidaily/site-iphone-location/source/_posts/quick-steps-to-change-weather-location-on-apple-iphone-x-drfone-by-drfone-virtual-ios.md

 ![search weather location](https://images.wondershare.com/drfone/article/2024/02/ipad-how-to-change-weather-location-9.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 4:** The location will be then changed immediately on the widget.
 If the Edit Weather option is unavailable on your end, try to update your iOS first.
 The Weather app has just been released recently on Apple iPhone X. Therefore, Apple is making changes from time to time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vPGg53vbOsk?si=CkSEN5HFPS7vDuAa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 3: Change weather location on Apple iPhone X with <u>Wondershare Dr.Fone.</u>